 Prices are clearly stated on the Pricing + Services page.
 We offer rates by the hour as well as discount packages for larger projects.
 We also have a one hour consultation that includes the write-up of an action plan.

-Nash Organizing is not a cleaning service.
+Live Lighter Organizing is not a cleaning service.
 However we do partner with a conscientious green cleaning service who can come in and spiff your home or office right up!
 Contact us to arrange for one-time or ongoing cleaning services.

 Because Helena is sensitive to smoke and its residue, we're unable to take on projects with people who smoke inside their houses.
 If you smoke outside only, that is generally not a problem.